speedata/publisher/doc/manual/doc/description-en/commandline.md

 `--jobname=NAME` | The name of the output file.
 Default is `publisher`.
 The extension(`.pdf`) is added automatically.
 `--mainlanguage=NAME` | Set the main language for the document (hyphenation).
 Allowed values are: `af`, `as`, `bg`, `ca`, `cs`, `cy`, `da`, `de`, `el`, `en`,`en_GB`, `en_US`, `eo`, `es`, `et`, `eu`, `fi`, `fr`, `ga`, `gl`,`gu`, `hi`, `hr`, `hu`, `hy`, `ia`, `id`, `is`, `it`, `ku`, `kn`,`la`, `lo`, `lt`, `ml`, `lv`, `ml`, `mn`, `mr`, `nb`, `nl`, `nn`,`or`, `pa`, `pl`, `pt`, `ro`, `ru`, `sa`, `sk`, `sl`, `sr`, `sv`,`ta`, `te`, `tk`, `tr`, `uk` and `zh`.
 See also the [language codelist](http://www.loc.gov/standards/iso639-2/php/code_list.php).
 `--outputdir=DIR` | Name of the directory of the resulting file.
 The directory will be created if necessary.
+`--prepend-xml=NAME | Indclude this XML file and insert it before processing the main layout file.
+Can be given multiple times.
 `--profile`     |   Run publisher with profiling on (internal use).
 `--quiet`     |    Run publisher in silent mode.
 `--runs=NUM` | The number of passes.
 Normally the publisher will process a file only once, but more passes can be necessary if intermediate files are created for generating a table of contents or other document dependent data.